-'''

--from from_port

-Specifies the starting port.

--to to_port

-Specifies the ending port.

-cell_name

 Specifies the name of the cell in which timing arcs will be disabled.

-'''

 This command disables the timing arcs in the specified cell, and returns the ID of the created constraint if the command succeeded.
 The -from and -to arguments must either both be present or both omitted for the constraint to be valid.